acuarica/evm/docs/internals.md

 # Internals

+In this document we describe how compilers emit EVM bytecode in certain situations.
+This helps understand the specific patterns `sevm` needs to look for.

 ## Detection of Function Selectors

 The first four bytes of the call data for a function call specifies the function to be called.
 See <https://docs.soliditylang.org/en/latest/abi-spec.html#function-selector> for more details.

-In Yul it is represented as `calldataload(0x0)` and some additional machinery is needed to get only the first four bytes.
+It is represented as `calldataload(0x0)` (using [Yul](https://docs.soliditylang.org/en/latest/yul.html) syntax).
+Some additional machinery is needed to get only the first four bytes.

-Once the first four bytes are obtained, the function selector is compared against each method's function selector to decide which branch to jump to.
+Once the first four bytes are obtained, the function selector is compared against each method's function selectors to decide which branch to take to continue the bytecode execution.

 ### Solidity